 The Division of Infectious Diseases is extensively engaged in the education and training of faculty, medical students, residents, fellows, and students.

 Medical Student and Resident Education

 The Division of Infectious Diseases has played a major role in designing and teaching infectious diseases and microbiology courses at other departments including the Department of Ecology and Evolutionary Biology, Department of Epidemiology, Department of History, and the Department of Microbiology & Immunology.
 In addition, resident education has always been an essential part of our strengths from the first year the division was established in 1967 until today.
 Individual faculty score high on evaluations from both resident and students, and several members of the division have won resident teaching awards.

 Infectious Diseases Fellowship Training Program

-Our Infectious Diseases Fellowship Training Program is two years in length and is a combination of clinical and research training.
+Our Infectious Diseases Fellowship Training Program includes a combination of clinical and research training.
+While many fellows complete the training in 2 years, opportunities for additional training are available.
 We appreciate that each fellow’s goals are different and believe that the opportunities offered at Michigan Medicine, including the U-M Medical Center, numerous ambulatory clinics, and the VA Ann Arbor Healthcare System training facilities, along with the division’s diverse programs, clinics, and elective opportunities allow fellows to meet those goals.

 Conferences/Continuing Medical Education (CME) Opportunities